All Episodes

 Why?

-Yeah, but it either if you even treat them like that, if you go by EO 123, if we can find a credible link between them and a terrorist or foreign intelligence organization, we can still look at them.
+Yeah, but if you even treat them like that, if you go by EO12333, if we can find a credible link between them and a terrorist or foreign intelligence organization, we can still look at them.

 And they wouldn't let us do that.

-Or they put us put on us very severe restrictions regarding you have to do something within 30 days or or take them out of the database.
+Or they put on us very severe restrictions regarding you have to do something within 30 days or take them out of the database.

 That's how severe it was.

-And I would argue those misinterpretations of law uh were the results of um uh policies which were to look the other way.
+And I would argue those misinterpretations of law were the results of policies which were to look the other way.

-Now, whether that meant meant that uh they were supporting the 9-11 attacks or not, I don't know.
+Now, whether that meant that they were supporting the 9-11 attacks or not, I don't know.

-And uh we know that there were DOD lawyers that were involved in that decision, and that's where a lot of the roads we've been able to trace back to so far go.
+And that's where a lot of the roads we've been able to trace back to so far go.

-So I know obviously that you there's no way that you know you can know for sure, but if you were to speculate, is your best guess that for some reason the United States wanted 9-11 to happen?
+So I know, obviously, that there's no way that you can know for sure, but if you were to speculate, is your best guess that for some reason the United States wanted 9-11 to happen?

-You know, that if you'd asked me that question back in 2003, I would I would give you uh a No, there's no way any sworn officer of the United States or politician would ever encourage that level of uh of death and destruction.
+There's no way any sworn officer of the United States or politician would ever encourage that level of death and destruction.

 I don't know if that's true or not.

-You can go to the International Spy Museum, and there is a very clear uh one of the foreign intelligence assets, a poll was trying to tell uh Hoover that the attacks were coming with great great credit.
+Yeah, no, you can go to the International Spy Museum and there is a very clear, one of the foreign intelligence assets, a poll was trying to tell Hoover that the attacks were coming with great credit.

-Yeah, so no, I mean uh Hoover refused to tell FDR about that.
+Yeah, so no, I mean, Hoover refused to tell FDR about that.

 Interesting.

-Yeah, no, I mean, this is you're what you're saying is as is absolutely correct.
+Yeah, no, I mean, this is what you're saying is absolutely correct.

 There was evidence.

-Uh and and by the way, uh Hoover didn't want to share the information with Roosevelt because he considered this uh the source a oh, he's a womanizer and uh drunk.
+And by the way, Hoover didn't want to share the information with Roosevelt because he considered this source a, oh, he's a womanizer and drunk.

-Well, you know, doesn't change the fact that he may be factually correct.
+Well, you know, it doesn't change the fact that he may be factually correct.

 Absolutely.